Cardiff City 2-0 Leeds United: Bielsa's men fail to capitalise on Fulham loss

 Victory for Leeds would have given them a 10-point lead over third-placed Fulham but they were undone by a clinical Cardiff side.

-Leeds, who stay second, will get another chance to increase their lead over Fulham when the Cottagers visit Elland Road next Sunday (AEST).
-Cardiff is only outside the play-off places on goal difference.
+Leeds, who stay second, will get another chance to increase their lead over Fulham on Saturday when the Cottagers visit Elland Road.
+Cardiff are only outside the play-off places on goal difference.